You are not reading the latest stable version of this documentation. If you want up-to-date information, please have a look at 0.3.5.x.

 You can use your .local address, but remember that you will only be able to sync when on your LAN.

-We understand that this can be a frustrating limitation, and adding clearnet support is high on our list of priorities for embassyOS.
+We understand that this can be a frustrating limitation, and adding clearnet support is high on our list of priorities for StartOS (coming in v040).
 This will allow a number of services to have better interoperability with the broader Web.

 Most issues in Matrix will be due to improper setup, or tor connectivity issues.
 Please follow the directions in the Synapse web interface closely, and be sure that you have a good tor connection on the device you are trying to connect with.
 As with all Tor addresses, make sure you are using http:// as a prefix (some apps will automatically prefix https://.

-Please reach out to us if you are still unable to connect.
+Please reach out to support if you are still unable to connect.

 If you had to create a custom destkop shortcut, it is likely that this was reset with the system update, so you’ll just need to remake it.
 This happens most often on Windows.

-While we are intent on providing the most friendly experience possible to our customers, ultimately it will be impossible for Start9 to create documentation and tutorials for every service we make available on the Embassy.
-Each service should have its own documentation produced by the service developers themselves, and we will do our best keep track, consolidate, and link to it.
+While we are intent on providing the most friendly experience possible to our customers, ultimately it will be impossible for Start9 to create documentation and tutorials for every service we make available on StartOS.
+Each service should have its own documentation produced by the service developers themselves, and we will do our best keep track, consolidate, and link to it in our external support channels.
 Also, much of the reason good tutorials don’t exist is simply because no one in the community has taken the time to produce it.
 If you come across something useful or write something up yourself, please let us know and we will promote it.
 Otherwise we will do our best to answer questions as they arise and gradually build out tutorials where they are lacking.